shifasomji/nn-proposal/index.md

 1. Create a neural network that segments each pixel into nucleus, boundary, or not nucleus and not boundary.
 2. Compute various features.
 3. Train the NN to be able to detect invasive vs. benign breast cancer lesions by looking at tissue images.
+-->

+Claire LeBlanc, Shaurya Pednekar, Shifa Somji
+A five to ten sentence outline

+You should explain your ideal/expected results for the “details” and “assessment” paragraphs.
+An ethical sweep (see below)
+You should think of this as an easy way to “build” your final write-up.
+Starting with the first sentence of each paragraph lets you focus on high-level details instead of the details.